 How Ofsted inspects your curriculum

-- A 3-stage inspection process
+- 3 elements of the inspection process

 - What will come up in conversations about your curriculum

 - In a nutshell: what’s an 'outstanding' quality of education?

 - Recap: 6 myths about the process, busted

 - The transitional period refers to Ofsted's curriculum transition arrangements, which were put in place to help schools transition to the 2019 Ofsted framework.
 These arrangements were previously extended to July 2021 and then to March 2022

 - Ofsted will review these transitional arrangements for September 2022

 - During the preparation phone call, the lead inspector will ask about the specific impact of COVID-19 on your school community and how you've responded, including any specific plans you have for the transitional period